one-thing-gnome/one-thing/readme.md

 # One Thing Gnome Extension

+Put a single task or goal in your menu bar.

 # Manual installation notes

 - Run **make** (or **make all**) from the project folder to compile the schema